aristanetworks/openmgmt/contributing/content-style-guide.md

 - **shell commands and output** - use format `shell`
 - **json output** - use format `javascript`

-Commands are to be separated from execution output such that a user who is reading the document can use the "copy" feature in a code block and get _only_ the relevant elements for experimentation without a need for cleanup prior to pasting.
-Long command output should be bracketed with the `<detail>` feature to allow the reader to expand/contract content as appropriate.
+Commands should be separated from execution output such that a user who is reading the document can use the "copy" feature in a code block and get _only_ the relevant elements for experimentation without a need for cleanup prior to pasting.
+Long command output should be bracketed with the `<detail>` tags to allow the reader to expand/contract content as appropriate.

 Shell commands should be free of `./` ornamentation and assume that the command under execution is in the users path and not specific to the local directory unless this is specific to a series of steps that are associated with the task at hand.  (e.g.: If a specific build of software is being outlined and the steps are clearly associated with the current working directory.)

-Where possible refrain from having unnecessary prompt ornamentation in command output (e.g.: hostname, path, etc.)
-However, if a specific privilege mode is required it may be useful to hint this via the prompt.
+Where possible it is useful to refrain from having unnecessary prompt ornamentation in command output (e.g.: hostname, path, etc.) However, if a specific privilege mode is required it may be useful to hint this via the prompt.
 Use your judgment here.

-JSON output should be fully expanded to convey hierarchy.
+JSON output should be fully and indented to expanded to convey hierarchy.

-Use of continuation slashes to break up long command lines should be used where ever possible.
-Keeping within the 80 column width where possible improves readability.
+Use of continuation backslashes to break up long command lines should be used where ever possible.
+Keeping within the 80 column width for code samples where possible improves readability.
+The long nature of OpenConfig paths makes this difficult so constraining excessively long lines where possible is useful.

 **example:** hard to read